sdss/desisim-testdata/README.md

-This is a fork of the desisim-testdata package designed to be used for LVM.
+**Deprecated for LVM developement until further notice.**  This is a fork of the desisim-testdata package designed to be used for LVM.

 # desisim-testdata